shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 Simulate A/B Groups
 -------------------

-We'll create `40,000` trials in experiment, roughly `20,000` per randomized variation.
+Let's simulate a 60-day experiment where ~`1,333` people enter the experiment daily, giving a total of about `80,000` are part of the experiment after 60 days.

-Then we'll randomly assign people into group `A` or group `B`, based on a random number generator.
+Then we'll randomly assign people into group `A` or group `B`, based on a random number generator, which will be roughly `40,000` per randomized variation.

 ![](attribution-window-simulation_files/figure-markdown_strict/create_traffic-1.png)